Remuneration Policy 2025

 Substantial changes to the Remuneration Policy are prepared and presented to the General Meeting in accordance with the decision-making process described in section 2.
 In addition, Elisa may make changes that are not deemed material without presenting the amended Remuneration Policy to the General Meeting.
 Such changes include, for example, technical changes to the decision-making process for remuneration or to the terminology concerning remuneration.
 A change in legislation could also constitute grounds to make changes to the Remuneration Policy that would not be deemed material.

 Elisa’s Board of Directors evaluates the need for changes in the Remuneration Policy.
-Elisa considers on a case-by-case basis the decree to which the drafting of the new Remuneration Policy is affected by the resolution of the General Meeting on the previous Remuneration Policy, or by shareholder statements about the Remuneration Reports provided after the adoption of the Remuneration Policy, presented at a General Meeting.
+Elisa considers on a case-by-case basis the degree to which the drafting of the new Remuneration Policy is affected by the resolution of the General Meeting on the previous Remuneration Policy, or by shareholder statements about remuneration reports provided after the adoption of the Remuneration Policy and presented at a General Meeting.